Droit du seigneur: Ancient times

+The practice is referenced in the Epic of Gilgamesh, one of the earliest known works of literature.
+In the narrative, the protagonist's exercise of the right is one of the grievances that led the people of Uruk to pray for a rival (Enkidu) to stop his tyranny.

 The Greek historian Herodotus mentions a similar custom among the Adyrmachidae in ancient Libya: "They are also the only tribe with whom the custom obtains of bringing all women about to become brides before the king, that he may choose such as are agreeable to him."

-When the plebeians of the Etruscan city of Volsinii rebelled against the aristocrats in 280 BC, "They took their wives for themselves and placed the daughters of the nobles under the jus primæ noctis, while all their former masters on whom they could lay hands were tortured to death."
+When the plebeians of the Etruscan city of Volsinii rebelled against the aristocrats in 280 BC, the account of Valerius Maximus claims that "[t]hey took their wives for themselves and placed the daughters of the nobles under the jus primæ noctis, while all their former masters on whom they could lay hands were tortured to death."

-It is also mentioned in the Babylonian Talmud, Tractate Ketubot 3b תיבעל להגמון (tibael lehegmon), regarding a decree imposed on the Jewish community by a Syrian-Greek ruler, in which all Jewish brides were taken before their wedding.
+It is also mentioned in the Babylonian Talmud, Tractate Ketubot 3b.
+The Talmud discusses what a groom should do in a case of תיבעל להגמון (tibael lehegmon), where a local ruler decrees a bride must be taken to him before their wedding.